thihakyaw/graphql-list-app-backend/README.md

 DB_PASSWORD=secret
 ```

 ** You need to create a database before you running project.
-Go to your mysql client and run this query **
+Go to your mysql client (eg. Workbench) and run this query **

 `create database graphql_list_app;`